lezcodes/dsa/README.md

 The repository uses three main scripts:

 - `scripts/new.sh` - Creates new algorithm directories
-- `scripts/test.sh` - Runs tests and benchmarks
+- `scripts/test.sh` - Runs tests and benchmarks with multi-selection support
-- `scripts/run.sh` - Executes algorithms
+- `scripts/run.sh` - Executes algorithms with multi-selection support
+- `scripts/bench.sh` - Runs benchmarks with multi-selection support

 ## Contributing

-1. Create a new algorithm with `make new NAME=your-algorithm`
+1. Create a new algorithm with `make new n=your-algorithm`
 2. Implement the algorithm in the generated files
 3. Add comprehensive tests and benchmarks
 4. Update the algorithm's README.md with complexity analysis